 Another stop is definitely Siracusa, a UNESCO heritage site.
 Siracusa is among the largest metropolis of the ancient Greek world and was the most important city in Sicily and it was the capital island during the roman and byzantine time.

 In the water of the Fonte Aretusa, in Porto Grande of Siracusa, and along the banks of the River Ciane, you will find the only wild papireti (plants) in Europe.

 In Ortigia, you will find the remains of the Temple of Apollo, the God of the Sun: the oldest Doric temple in Sicily.

-The Cathedral of Siracusa, which incorporates the Athenanion – the most important sacred temple of the polis – is unique in the world: it is a pagan temple and a Christian church at the same time.
-It stands on the ruins of a temple dedicated to Athena and it was built in 480 BC; besides the baroque facade, it hides Doric columns still visible both inside and outside.
+The Cathedral of Siracusa, which incorporates the Athenanion – the most important sacred temple of the polis – is the only one in the whole world to be a pagan temple and at the same time a christian church: it stands on the ruins of a temple dedicated to Athena, built in 480 bc and it hides, behing the baroque facade something from the past in its doric columns still visible from the inside and the outside.

 Let’s continue with the Greek Theatre.
 Housed in the hollow of a hill overlooking the sea of Syracuse, it is certainly among the most famous theatres of the ancient world.
 Its construction began in the fifth century BC.
 It was immediately known for its works: Eschilio represented the Women of Etna and the Persians.

 Teatro Greco di Siracusa – Ph Paolo Barone